 “[There are] grave problems raised by the habit of giving and receiving personal “messages” of guidance through the gifts of the Spirit… The Bible gives place for such direction from the Holy Spirit… But it must be kept in proportion.
 An examination of the Scriptures will show us that as a matter of fact the early Christians did not continually receive such voices from heaven.
 In most cases they made their decisions by the use of what we often call “sanctified common-sense” and lived quite normal lives.
 Many of our errors where spiritual gifts are concerned arise when we want the extraordinary and exceptional to be made the frequent and habitual.
 Let all who develop excessive desire for “messages” through the gifts take warning from the wreckage of past generations as well as of contemporaries….
 The Holy Scriptures are a lamp unto our feet and a light unto our path.”

-No, God already gave His emphatic will and words through our Lord Jesus Christ (Hebrews 1:1-2) What I see as the Prophetic in some of these Churches should be classed as the gift of Wisdom and Knowledge.
-I agree that the Holy Spirit can give promptings and guidance, but I think the NT indicates that the Prophets prophesied until John the Baptist as the ‘terminus ad quem’ (Matt.11:13).
-The author of Hebrews also mentions that God has spoken (past tense) (Heb.1:1), and Paul affirms that Prophecy will end (1Cor.13:8).
+No, God already gave His emphatic will and words through our Lord Jesus Christ (Hebrews 1:1-2) What I see as the Prophetic in some of our Churches could be classed as the gift of Wisdom and Knowledge.
+I agree that the Holy Spirit can give promptings and guidance, but I think the New Testament indicates that the Prophets prophesied until John the Baptist as the ‘terminus ad quem’ (Matt.11:13).
+This means that the office of a Prophet has been occupied by our Chief Prophet (Deut.18:19), Jesus Christ, yet, he distributes the Gift of Prophecy as He wills in today’s Church (1 Cor.12:28-29).
+God does still use the Prophetic as He sees fit, but the canon is closed!
+The author of Hebrews also mentions that God has spoken (past tense) (Heb.1:1), and Paul affirms that Prophecy will end when the perfect comes in the new heavens and new earth (future tense) (1Cor.13:8).
 I agree with Chadwick Haygood that;

-Current guidance is not the same quality as Old Testament Prophecy, which was given to establish the Word and will of God globally, where New Testament guidance can give advice to individuals.
-It is unanimously agreed upon that the quality and intention of Old Testament prophecy is not what we see in the New Testament.
+Current guidance is not the same quality as Old Testament Prophecy, which was given to establish the Word and will of God globally, whereas New Testament guidance can give advice and guidance to individuals.
+It is unanimously agreed upon that the quality and intention of Old Testament prophecy are not what we see in the New Testament.
+That being said, modern-day Prophets do exist, yet, they are scarce.

 Does god still guide and move supernaturally?